How effective are push notifications: In-app messaging vs SMS

 A text notification is a message sent to a mobile phone and can be used by businesses and applications to reach mobile phone users.
 Twilio popularized the SMS and MMS for marketing notifications by creating an API for developers to integrate various SMS functionality into their software or apps.

-And, yet, over time the SMS is proving to be useful in only a narrow set of use-cases, like two-factor authentication and reaching users outside your application.
+And yet, over time, SMS is proving to be useful in only a narrow set of use cases, like two-factor authentication and reaching users outside your application.

 Problem 1: SMS is sent from an anonymous phone number

-More and more, SMS marketing appears to be SPAM because the user doesn’t recognize the number from which it is sent – like the phone calls from your area code that turn out to be a SPAM phone call.
-As this older marketing tactic becomes saturated and as phone bots increasingly SPAM mobile phone users, it could be the Twilight of the SMS for marketing because of increasing mistrust.
+More and more, SMS marketing appears to be spam or phishing because the user doesn’t recognize the number from which it is sent – like the phone calls from your area code that turn out to be a spam phone call.
+This decreases a customer’s trust in your brand, and eliminates an opportunity to make communication an owned, branded experience.

-Since the message is anonymous and sent through mobile carriers, it is extremely difficult to track and cannot be attached to a unique ID.
+Since SMS is anonymous and sent through complicated mobile carriers, it is extremely difficult to track and cannot be attached to a unique customer ID.
+This means that personalized, valuable content is difficult to get to your customer.

-This creates difficult logistics.
+In addition weighing SMS’s costs with its opportunities, it creates difficult logistics.
 Who is communicating with whom?
 When and why are they behaving as they do?
+What segment of our audience is this?

 Problem 2: SMS is a one-way message